-On Australia Day, the hub of activity will be at the Festival Village in Hyde Park.
-It’s a wicked mix of eats, beats and festival treats such as the House of Mirrors – a bewildering labyrinth of mirrors and optical illusions.
+On Australia Day, the hub of activity will be at the Festival Village in Hyde Park where the party runs from 4:30pm until moments to midnight.
+It’s a wicked mix of eats, beats and festival treats such as a ghoulish Ghost Train, boisterous karaoke carousel and flash-bash 10 minute dance parties.

 More info: Sydney Festival

 Major suburbs and councils hold local celebrations on Australia Day.
 Here are some of the most family-friendly.

 Quickly becoming Sydney's second CBD, Parramatta brings the Australia Day celebrations to the western suburbs with a busy day of food, music and fireworks.

 Renowned for its family-friendly activities and atmosphere, 26 January in Parramatta is a jam-packed day that starts at 6am and runs for a manic 15-hours.
 This year's festivities includes a hot air balloon display, CARnival vintage car exhibition and big barbecue in the park.

 Kid-friendly activities will be available all day and live music by local artists will play into the night.

 The city’s fireworks spectacular kicks off at 9pm.

 Schedule in a family outing to the heart of the city for one of the best Australia Day children’s festivals.